runtimeverification/wasm-semantics/wasm.md

 ---------------------

 Conversion operators always take a single argument as input and cast it to another type.
-For each element added to `ConvOp`, function `#confSourceType` must be defined over it.
+For each element added to `ConvOp`, function `#convSourceType` must be defined over it.

 ```k
     syntax Instr ::= "(" IValType "."
 ConvOp ")" | IValType "."
 ConvOp Int